Blue Heelers: episode guide

 Note: Tony Porter's character is miscredited as Adam Stunt but the name used during the episode is Adam Hunt

 Good Cop, Bad Cop

-When Tom goes on leave, he and the Heelers are worried by rumours that he may be transferred to Melbourne.
-Tom does not want the transfer to the city and his unpopular replacement is equally reluctant to stay.
+When Tom goes on leave, he and the other Heelers are worried by rumours that he may be transferred to Melbourne.
+Tom does not want the transfer to the city and his unpopular replacement is equally reluctant to stay in a small town.
 Wayne's attempts to serve a warrent are complicated when his target evades him by fleeing up a tree.
 Tom's fishing trip comes to an abrupt end when a body surfaces in the river.
 The unfortunate death gives Tom the leverage to stay in Mt Thomas.

 Guest Starring: John Jarratt as Charlie Glover, Helen Trenos as Celia Donald, Nick Waters as Inspector Faulkner, Rosie Tonkin as Marjorie, Bob Horsfall as Rob Fleming, Tom Coltraine as Randolph Soames, Natasha Pincus as L.T.
 Brockman, Terry Trimble as Acker, Jon Savage as Booked Motorist

 Note: Helen Trenos is credited as Celia Drake but her character is repeatedly called Celia Donald during the episode.
 In subsequent episodes she is also credited as Celia Donald.
 John Jarratt returns episode 12.33 as Tom's old army mate.
 Natasha Pincus returns in the role of Deniz Gulmez in series 4, 5, 9 and 11